-Exposure and response prevention (EX/RP) is considered the standard gold treatment for Obsessive-Compulsive Disorder (OCD).
-In this approach, individuals are exposed to the feared stimuli hierarchically, starting with stimuli that evoke less anxiety and progressively moving to more-distressing stimuli.
+Exposure and response prevention (EX/RP) is considered the gold standard treatment for Obsessive-Compulsive Disorder (OCD).
+In this approach, individuals are exposed to the feared stimuli hierarchically, starting with stimuli that evoke less anxiety and progressively moving to more distressing stimuli.

 During exposure, clients are encouraged to refrain from engaging in any neutralising behaviours or thoughts, which is the response prevention part of the treatment.
 In vivo exposures are typically used, and imaginal exposure is implemented when in vivo exposure is not possible or should not be implemented.

 Empirical evidence for the efficiency of EX/RP is strong, as demonstrated by randomised clinical trials.
 They found that EX/RP causes a substantial decrease in OCD symptoms generally kept at follow-up, but some recurring symptoms often remain.